Zerathyn/backend-learning-labs/README.md

 - PHPUnit testing
 - Performance optimization

 Each folder contains a small learning lab or revision project.
+These are **not production applications** — they are experiments created to practice and reinforce Laravel concepts and tooling.

-These are not production applications — they are experiments created to practice and reinforce Laravel concepts and tooling.
+**What this repo will include:** Over **50 Laravel projects** and **solutions to 150+ LeetCode problems**, purely as a collection of my learning experiments.
+Everything here is open-source for anyone to explore, but don’t expect full production-ready apps with fancy features.